greenthegarden/MqttBatteryMonitor/README.md

 ### Redbear Duo

 The [Redbear Duo](https://github.com/redbear/Duo) was acquired via a [Kickstarter campaign](https://www.kickstarter.com/projects/redbearinc/redbear-duo-a-small-and-powerful-wi-fi-ble-iot-boa).
-The board is compatible with Particle boards.
-Information about using MQTT with Particle Boards is provided at https://www.digikey.jp/ja/maker/projects/how-to-build-a-photon-mqtt-logger/876ce49a8f914f0799a0f8b94519acc1.
+The board is compatible with Particle boards so utilised [information about using MQTT with Particle Boards](https://www.digikey.jp/ja/maker/projects/how-to-build-a-photon-mqtt-logger/876ce49a8f914f0799a0f8b94519acc1).

 LED Status Indicators